Real estate calculators and rental market data

 Memphis, TN

 FedEx's hometown and a favorite for out-of-state investors buying sight unseen.
-No state income tax, logistics-driven economy, and entry prices that pencil easily.
-Just make sure you actually know the neighborhood — not every deal that looks good on a spreadsheet looks good in person.
+No state income tax, logistics-driven economy, entry prices that pencil.
+Know the specific neighborhood.
+Plenty of deals that look good on a spreadsheet don't look as good in person.

 20 zip codes